 PRLS provides reviews and keen analyses on various legislative measures and laws requested by the Members of the Parliament and/or by Parliamentary Professionals such as the heads of the Parliament offices.
 These reviews are referred to as “Legislative Analysis,” a combined review on bills, resolutions, or laws done by the two PRLS divisions (the Legislative Research Division or LRD and the Legislative Measures and Legal Assistance Division or LMLAD) or in other words, a consolidated ‘policy analysis’ and ‘legal review’.

-As mentioned above, there are two forms of Legislative Analysis:
+As mentioned above, there are three forms of Legislative Analysis:

 (1) Policy Analysis is a review of various legislative measures and laws requested by Members of the Parliament.
 LRD assesses and analyzes the measures based on the broader perspectives drawn from available research data and scholarly studies.

 (2) Legal Review is an in-depth and comprehensive evaluation of the current draft of a bill to ensure its constitutionality and consistency with national and regional laws, upon request from a Member of the Parliament.

 (3) Committee Bill Review or CBR is an assessment of legislative measures that are in committee level.
 In addition to legislative fact sheets, which collect pertinent information on the bills and resolutions proposed by the Government of the Day, PRLS also provide policy and legal reviews on measures that are referred to the committee based on available research data, legal perspectives, and scholarly studies.
 CBR reports its findings to the relevant committees and its members in order for them to polish policies in the Bangsamoro region.

 Below is a list of legislative analysis.
 Please note that there are standalone policy analysis and legal review.